Sandor Clegane: Season 2

 Sandor Clegane continues to defend Sansa, covering her after Joffrey has her humiliated and stripped in front of the assembled royal court.
-His humanity and underlying compassion are briefly revealed when he rescues Sansa from a fatal gang-rape, during a King's Landing street riot.
+His humanity and underlying compassion are briefly revealed when he rescues Sansa from a fatal gang-rape during a King's Landing street riot.
 But when Sansa thanks him and praises his bravery, he curtly brushes aside her gratitude, cynically professing, "Killing is the sweetest thing there is.
 Your father was a killer, your brothers are killers.
 Your betrothed, the king, is a killer."

-He is one of the more effective leaders at the Battle of the Blackwater against Stannis Baratheon's shore forces, but is visibly shaken by fire "If any of those flaming fucking arrows come near me, I'll strangle you with your own guts" and horrified by the wildfire that incinerates much of Stannis' fleet.
-He ultimately deserts the battle and city after losing half of his men and witnessing some burned alive, "Fuck the kings guard.
+He is one of the more effective leaders at the Battle of the Blackwater against Stannis Baratheon's shore forces, but he is visibly shaken by fire: "If any of those flaming fucking arrows come near me, I'll strangle you with your own guts," and he is horrified by the wildfire that incinerates much of Stannis's fleet.
+He ultimately deserts the battle and city after losing half of his men and witnessing some being burned alive, declaring, "Fuck the King's Guard.
 Fuck the city.
 Fuck the king."
 Before he leaves King's Landing, in a drunken stupor, he offers to take Sansa north to Winterfell, but she declines.

 Season 3

 The costumes worn by Arya and her companion Sandor Clegane in the TV series Game of Thrones.

 In the Riverlands, Clegane is captured by the Brotherhood Without Banners, a group of knights and soldiers sent by Eddard Stark (in season 1) to stop Gregor and restore order to the Riverlands.
 At a rustic inn, while being transported, he notices and reveals Arya Stark's true identity to them.
-At the Brotherhood's cave hideout, he is accused and tried via combat against their leader, Lord Beric Dondarrion; although Clegane asserts that any killings, even running down Mycah, the butcher's son, were committed in protection of Prince Joffrey, "I was (his) sworn shield.
-My place is not to question princes".
-Despite Beric's flaming sword, Sandor secures his freedom, dealing a fatal blow to Lord Beric, who is then immediately resurrected by the Red Priest, Thoros of Myr.
+At the Brotherhood's cave hideout, he is accused and tried via combat against their leader, Lord Beric Dondarrion.
+However, Clegane asserts that any killings, even running down Mycah, the butcher's son, were committed in protection of Prince Joffrey: "I was [his] sworn shield.
+My place is not to question princes."
+Despite Beric's flaming sword, Sandor secures his freedom, dealing a fatal blow to Lord Beric, who is then immediately resurrected by the priest of R'hllor Thoros of Myr.
 Accusing them of thievery, as they will not now return his gold, days later, Clegane, still in the area, kidnaps a fleeing Arya, intending to ransom her to Robb Stark, at the wedding of Edmure Tully and Roslin Frey.
 However, they arrive at the Twins just as the Freys unfold their "Red Wedding" plot, and Clegane and Arya barely escape the ensuing bloody massacre.